-If you want to avoid parking altogether, you can always take the Greyhound bus.
-The bus drops you off at the San Ysidro transit center just steps from the PedEast border crossing.
+Another option is to take the Greyhound bus.
+The bus drops you off at the San Ysidro trolley station just steps from the PedEast border crossing.
+This is a great option if you’re coming from Los Angeles or somewhere outside of Southern California.
 For more info, check out my step-by-step guide: How to Travel to Tijuana by Greyhound Bus.

 One thing to remember when visiting Tijuana is that your US health insurance most likely won’t cover you while you’re in Mexico.
 You may want to consider purchasing travel insurance for your trip.
 I like World Nomads.
 They can cover you in the event of theft, injury, or medical emergency.
 You can also check out my travel insurance page.

 Parking on the U.S. side of the border and walking across is an excellent way to get to Tijuana.
 You don’t have to deal with the hassles of driving in a foreign country and your vehicle stays much more secure.
 It’s convenient.

 If you end up falling in love with Tijuana and want to move there like I did, check out my guide: Moving to Tijuana as an American.